Mold Remediation in Newnan

 We know that mold contamination can be stressful and selecting the right Mold Remediation Service can be a challenge.
 At The Mold Man our priority is your safety and satisfaction.
 Whether you need residential or commercial Mold Remediation, Crawl Space Mold Remediation, or Crawl Space Encapsulation, you can trust us to get the job done right and communicate every step of the process.
 You deserve a mold-free home or business.
 Choose The Mold Man.

-The Mold Man Llc is dedicated to providing high-quality services to the South Atlanta area.
+The Mold Man Llc is dedicated to providing high-quality services to the Newnan area.
 Take a look below to find out what we specialize in, and get in touch with any additional questions or to learn more.

-An unhealthy crawl space is a perfect environment for mold to enter your home or business.
-Salvage the affected area, remove mold and debris, and sanitize and treat your crawl space so that mold does not come back.
+Salvage the affected area, remove mold and debris, and sanitize and treat your home or business so that mold does not come back.

 A BIT ABOUT US